programmableinfrastructure/p24e.io/_guides/load-balancing/vulcand-etcd.md

 There is the possibility to build middleware-chains, which means that each middleware handler will be exectued in a defined order.
 Like this it's possible to build an auth handler in front of an rate-limit handler.

-For getting this example to work I used my Apple Mac where the above example is running in a Vagrant/Virtualbox environment.
+For getting this example to work, I used my MacBook where the above example is running in a Vagrant/Virtualbox environment.
 The requirements are a working [golang](https://golang.org/) installation.
 In this example the [vulcand-auth](http://github.com/mailgun/vulcand-auth) middleware of mailgun is used.
-It uses basic auth which requires all requests to be authenticated.
+It uses basic auth, which requires all requests to be authenticated.
 Details of all the component can be found [here](http://www.vulcanproxy.com/middlewares.html#example-auth-middleware)

 * Install the `vctl` and `vbundle` cli-tools